cosmos/sdk-tutorials/liquidity-module/index.md

 ## Create a Liquidity Pool

-To: create a liquidity pool with the `gaiad tx liquidity create-pool` command:
+To create a liquidity pool with the `gaiad tx liquidity create-pool` command:

 ```bash
 gaiad tx liquidity create-pool 1 1100000uphoton,1500000ibc/longibchash --from username --chain-id cosmoshub-testnet --gas-prices "0.025uphoton" --node https://rpc.testnet.cosmos.network:443 --gas 2000000
 ```

+where:

+- 1 is the type of pool to create
+- 1100000uphoton,1500000ibc/longibchash is the token pair of the pool

 For this example command, be sure to:

-- Replace `longibchash` with the hash denom that you received on the previous step
+- Replace `longibchash` with the hash denom that you received when you query the balance
 - Replace `username` with your account username

 To confirm the pool has been created: